Duck breast with butternut puree and gravy

 - Transfer the breasts to a roasting tin and roast in the oven for 20 minutes until the inner temperature is 150-160°F (65-70°C).
-Remove and let rest under aluminium foil for 10 minutes before cutting.
+Remove and let rest under aluminum foil for 10 minutes before cutting.
 Save the juices for the gravy.

 - Sauté the butter in a frying pan until it is golden brown and has a nutty smell.

 - Mix into a smooth puree in a food processor or blender.
 Add browned butter and combine well.
-Season with salt, pepper and possibly some vinegar or freshly squeezed lemon juice.
+Season with salt, pepper, and possibly some vinegar or freshly squeezed lemon juice.

-- In a saucepan, boil the cooking juices, water and crumbled chicken bouillon cube — start with a half.
+- In a saucepan, boil the cooking juices, water, and crumbled chicken bouillon cube — start with a half.
 Lower the heat and let simmer.